-- ‘Tarang – The Divine Flow’ is the first Kirtan album to be recorded at the infamous Abbey Road Studios, dubbed as the ‘best studio in the world’ and famous for the Beatles.
+- ‘Tarang – The Divine Flow’ is the first ever Kirtan album to be recorded at the infamous Abbey Road Studios, dubbed as the ‘best studio in the world’ and famous for the Beatles.

 - Qi-Rattan are the first to combine self-compassion meditation techniques which are known to heal depression with their ‘Rakhe Rakhanhaar’ Shabad from their debut album.

-- Advocates of peace and solidarity, Qi-Rattan represented the Sikh community in preparation for 2012 Summer Olympics ‘Prayers for Peace’ event held at the beautiful church, St Martin-in-the-Fields, set in the heart of London, Trafalgar Square.
+- Advocates of peace and solidarity, Qi-Rattan represented the global Sikh community in preparation for 2012 Summer Olympics ‘Prayers for Peace’ event held at the beautiful church, St Martin-in-the-Fields, set in the heart of London, Trafalgar Square.